MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 ### Connecting to Google Big Query in Power BI Desktop

-For more information about limitations and considerations in connecting to Google Big Query in Power BI, go to [Considerations and limitations](/power-bi/connect-data/desktop-connect-bigquery#considerations-and-limitations).
+For more information about limitations and considerations when connecting to Google Big Query, go to [Considerations and limitations](/power-bi/connect-data/desktop-connect-bigquery#considerations-and-limitations).

 ### Nested fields

-To optimize performance considerations, Google BigQuery performs well with large datasets when denormalized, flattened, and nested.
+To optimize performance considerations, Google BigQuery does well with large datasets when denormalized, flattened, and nested.

 The Google BigQuery connector supports nested fields, which are loaded as text columns in JSON format.